zgraveyard/php-7.2-dusk-bitbucket-pipelines/README.md

 # PHP image to run dusk on Pipelines

-This is a simple PHP 7.2 image which contain just the minimum required to run Dusk on bitbucket pipelines.
+This is a simple PHP 7.2 image which contain just the minimum required to run Laravel Dusk on bitbucket pipelines.

+You can read more about it from this post [https://mhdzaherghaibeh.name/2018/02/03/running-laravel-dusk-tests-on-bitbucket-the-easy-way/](https://mhdzaherghaibeh.name/2018/02/03/running-laravel-dusk-tests-on-bitbucket-the-easy-way/)

 ## bitbucket-pipeline example